-Here is how you can edit Hosts file of Windows 11
+How you can edit Hosts file of Windows 11

 Windows 11 hosts file allows you to change resolving IP addresses.
-Here is how you can Edit hosts file on your Windows 11 PC.
+Here is how you can Edit Hosts file on your Windows 11 PC.

 Hosts file store information that maps hostnames and IP addresses to servers.
-However, Windows still synchronizes the hosts file, even though DNS is increasingly used to resolve IP addresses.
+However, Windows still synchronizes the Hosts file, even though DNS is increasingly used to resolve IP addresses.

 Be safe!